 CLA Grants, Fellowships & Research Funding

-CLA Grants, Fellowships & Research Funding office helps CLA faculty and graduate students obtain funding for research and scholarship and to develop effective proposals.
-Grants consultants are available to assist in identifying prospective internal and external grant opportunities, develop proposals, and submit applications.
+Staff within the Office of Research and Graduate Programs in CLA assists faculty and graduate students to seek out funding for research and to develop effective proposals.
+Research Development Services are available to assist in identifying prospective internal and external grant opportunities, develop proposals, and submit applications.

 Neuroimaging Research Associate

 The Neuroimaging Research Associate promotes and facilitates neuroimaging research among faculty, students, and research staff within the College of Liberal Arts.

 CLA researchers in psychology, economics, political science, speech-language-hearing sciences, and other departments have historically studied human perception, language, emotion, and decision making processes by measuring behaviors and making inferences about underlying mental processes.
 With recent rapid advances in noninvasive neuroimaging technology, these same researchers are becoming increasingly interested in measuring more directly the brain activity that underlies these processes.
 The CLA Neuroimaging Research Associate provides expertise as well as specialized hardware and software resources to facilitate this transition.
 Please note that these services are available to researchers in all CLA departments, including those that have not conventionally taken a scientific approach to studying the mind and brain.
 Services and resources provided include: